TKJElectronics/KalmanFilter/examples/MPU6050/Graph/README.md

 This should be used with the [MPU-6050](../) code I have provided.

-Precompiled version for Linux, Mac OS X and Windows can be found in the folders found in this directory.

 Note that you properly need to change the serial port for it to work.

 The serial port can be changed at the following line in the code: